 Respecting Your Privacy

-In this document, you and your mean the individual who is a customer or potential customer of The Guarantee US and we, us and our means The Guarantee US.
+In this document, you and your mean the individual who is a customer or potential customer of The Guarantee USA and we, us and our means The Guarantee USA.

 Our commitment to protecting your privacy